Athari/CsConsoleFormat/ReadMe.md

 XAML is only partially supported by Visual Studio + ReSharper: syntax highlighting and code completion work, but library-specific markup extensions are't understood by code completion, so incorrect errors may be displayed.

 **C#** (like LINQ to XML) allows performing all sorts of transformations with objects right in the code, thanks to LINQ and collapsing of enumerables when adding children elements.
 When using C# 6, which supports `using static`, accessing some of enumerations can be shortened.
-The only place with loose typing is adding of children using `AddChildren(params object[])` extension method (which is optional).
+The only place with loose typing is adding of children using collection initializer of `Children` property which accepts any object.

 Building documents in code is fully supported by IDE, but code completion may cause lags if documents are built with huge single statements.